Powered by

 Britney Spears' Tell-all Book has Reportedly Landed a "Record-Breaking" Deal

-Britney Spears is said to have struck a “record-breaking” deal to release a tell-all book about her career and family.
-Last year, the pop artist was released from a 13-year court-ordered conservatorship and has been vocal on social media about her family’s treatment of her.
+Britney Spears is said to have struck a "record-breaking" deal to release a tell-all book about her career and family.
+Check it out!

 According to Variety, Spears and publisher Simon & Schuster have reached an agreement to publish her memoir.
 The pop star's personal experiences of "her journey to prominence, her singing career, and her connection with her family" will be included in the book.